kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 **Note:** The article tells you to grant `all` permissions to both keys and secrets.
 In reality, for production, you may want to only grant specific rights.
 See [this MSDN article](https://msdn.microsoft.com/en-us/library/dn903607.aspx) for the different access policies.

+## Certificates...?

+If you're like me, certificates are confusing.
+Are you making an SSL cert?
+Not exactly. *Most* SSL certs are X.509 certs (not all) but they also can be used to encrypt web traffic.
+"Plain" X.509 certs can be used to sign things or encrypt/authenticate, which is what we're doing.
+If you Google around, you'll see they can be called "client certificates" or "personal" certificates.
+There are two places a cert can be installed ("stores"), one is the "Local Machine" store and the other is the "Current User" store.
+The machine store can be accessed by *any* user account, the current user store can only be accessed by the user running the process (usually, you).
+A "cer" file is the **public key** for your certificate.
+You can distribute it to anyone.
+The "pfx" file contains **both the private AND public key**. **DO NOT GIVE IT TO ANYONE.** You want the PFX file for yourself only and to import into your PC and into Azure.
+The PFX file is protected by a password, I recommend a strong one and *don't lose it.*

 ## Self-signed vs. commercial certs

-In guide 2, you create a self-signed certificate and in the C# code, you tell .NET **not** to validate the Root CA, since it won't be valid.
+In guide 2, you create a self-signed certificate and in the C# code (`GetCertificate`), you tell .NET **not** to validate the Root CA, since it won't be valid.
 You can do this but it's probably better to use a signed certificate from a trusted authority.
 Comodo provides a "[Free Email Certificate](https://www.instantssl.com/ssl-certificate-products/free-email-certificate.html)" that is a signed X.509 cert.
 When you install it, you can Export it to a file (include the private key) and use it.

 ## Install the certificate

 For guide 2, after generating the certificate you need to install it locally to test Azure Key Vault.
-If you run your app under IIS and the app pool is `ApplicationPoolIdentity`, you need to install the certificate at the machine-level, not just the current user as the article suggests because the app pool does not have permissions to use *your* certs.
-You also need to modify the code to look at `StoreLocation.Machine` locally instead of `CurrentUser` on Azure.
+If you run your app under IIS and the app pool is `ApplicationPoolIdentity`, it's best to just [change it](http://www.iis.net/learn/manage/configuring-security/application-pool-identities) to run under your account.
+Trust me, it'll be easier.
+Since Azure requires the certificate to be in the `CurrentUser` store, the default app pool runs under a different account (see [this StackOverflow post](http://stackoverflow.com/a/3176253/109458)), so you'd have to install the cert at the machine level.

-In the folder where your cert was generated, you can run the following PowerShell command to import:
+In the folder where your cert was generated, right-click the `.pfx` file and select Install.
+Enter the password you chose.
+You can also [follow this guide](http://www.databasemart.com/howto/SQLoverssl/How_To_Import_Personal_Certificate_With_MMC.aspx) to do it from the MMC console.

-    Import-PfxCertificate -filepath "mycert.pfx" -CertStoreLocation "cert:\LocalMachine\My" -Confirm

-Otherwise, [follow this guide](http://www.databasemart.com/howto/SQLoverssl/How_To_Import_Personal_Certificate_With_MMC.aspx) to do it from the MMC console.
-I imported the `.cer` file first, then the `.pfx` but you can just import the PFX (I think) since it contains the public *and* private key.

-Once imported, right-click the certificate, click All Tasks -> Manage Private Keys and then add `IIS_IUSRS` account to grant permissions.
-See [this StackOverflow post](http://stackoverflow.com/a/3176253/109458) for details.

-If you don't do this correctly, your application will throw a `Keyset does not exist` error.

-**Note:** Import the certificate to the current user AND local machine stores.

 # Alright, so what about local secrets?